tanyajain06/personal-website-builder/README.md

-# Resume → Website Builder
+# Personal Website Builder

 A simple web app that converts a PDF resume into a clean, editable personal website.

-Users can upload their resume, edit parsed content, and instantly preview a portfolio-style site.
+Users can upload their resume, edit parsed content, and preview a portfolio style site.

 ## Features